mblarsen/vue-browser-acl/README.md

 ### Array flavor

-Verb, subject and optional parameters are passed as an array as the value for the directive.
+Verb, object and optional parameters are passed as an array as the value for the directive.

 ```vue